 Since 2005, the Dana Foundation has given an annual grant to the Federation of European Neuroscience Societies (FENS) to support the outreach efforts of Brain Awareness Week partners in Europe.
 Up to 1,000 EUR in funding is available to selected projects.
 More than thirty projects from 20+ countries receive funding each year.

-The FENS program will begin accepting proposals for the 2021 campaign in December.
+The FENS program is now accepting proposals for the 2021 campaign.
+The submission deadline is January 13 at noon CET.
 Proposals are subject to a highly rigorous and competitive selection process.
 Awardees are typically announced in January.
-Visit the FENS website for more information.
-Click here to view a detailed report on the winning projects from the 2019 BAW campaign.
+Visit the FENS website for more information and to apply.
+Click here to view a detailed report on the winning projects from the 2020 campaign.

 IBRO/Dana Foundation Brain Awareness Week Grants